srujandeshpande/hairygauchilexvarpande/README.md

 - Kathiresan Senthil
   - Electronics and Instrumentation Engineering at Ramaiah Institute of Technology
  - Alex Stuart
    - Computer Science and Engineering at PES University

+   Created by Srujan!